pazvanti/Phoenix/README.md

 }
 ```

-Since content blocks are also of type `PhoenixContent`, they can be passed as arguments to templates as well.
-In case a template has multiple arguments of type `PhoenixContent`, the last one can be ommited and provided as a nested element
+Since content blocks are also of type `FlamewingContent`, they can be passed as arguments to templates as well.
+In case a template has multiple arguments of type `FlamewingContent`, the last one can be ommited and provided as a nested element

 ```html
 @myVar => {